Other pages you may like :

 Baseline data is essential if a change in populations of some key species (such as bees) is to be monitored.
 Decision making and targeting of resources (such as agri-environment money) frequently uses national data sets, such as national habitat inventories or species data held on the National Biodiversity Network (NBN).
 This means that areas such as Redesdale miss out on potential sources of income because their nature conservation importance is not formally recognised.
 Even when data is available, there may be issues about how it is collected and stored which can cause difficulties in accessing or using the information.

-This surveying project will go some way to address the lack of data and will engage local people as much as possible in doing so.
-Effort will be put in to train and support new voluntary recorders, make better use of existing recording effort, and resolve existing issues around the way that data is stored and shared.
+This surveying project has gone some way to address the lack of data and to engage local people as much as possible in doing so.
+New voluntary recorders were trained and supported through the project, and better use made of existing recording effort, resolving existing issues around the way that data is stored and shared.